Mattinton/prettier-plugin-tidy-imports/README.md

 ## Usage Warning

-This plugin breaks Prettier's rule of only printing code as plugin actually transforms your imports.
+This plugin breaks Prettier's rule of only printing code as this plugin transforms your code by removing/sorting imports.
 If this concerns you please don't use this package.